giuliovignati/pulp-encryption-suite/README.md

-# CPS Project - Crypto on PULP
+# Implementation of criptographic algorithms on PULP

-### Gaspari Riccardo, Vignati Giulio, Franchi Matteo

 This project involves the implementation and performance evaluation of cryptographic algorithms on GVSoC, exploiting the 8-core cluster for parallelized execution.
-Watch the full Presentation [📄 here](https://github.com/jRxcky/Crypto-on-PULP/blob/main/CPS_project.pdf)

 ## Cryptographic Algorithms Implemented
 - **AES-256-CTR**